T-Systems-MMS/puppet-secc_nrpe_checks/README.md

 5. [Limitations - OS compatibility, etc.](#limitations)
 6. [Development - Guide for contributing to the module](#development)

+## :warning: Deprecated

+This module is deprecated an will no longer be maintained or updated.

 ## Overview

 This module is a companion module for `secc_nrpe`